*UPDATED MAY 2020* Brisbane Secondary School Ranking | OP/ATAR results in Grade 12

 You can use the link to the QCAA to dig deeper into all of the Queensland results and find the results you need for schools outside greater Brisbane as those are not collated on our list.
 We have only collated greater Brisbane schools data, you will find the WHOLE of Queensland on that link.

-Visit a Brisbane Secondary School OPEN DAY – 2020 School Open Day dates – click here.
+Visit a Brisbane High School OPEN DAY – 2020 School Open Day dates – UPDATED – click here.

-The following list is the greater Brisbane based schools that received the highest percentage of OP scores 1-5 from their cohort.
+The following list is the top schools in greater Brisbane that received the highest percentage of OP scores 1-5 from their cohort.

 - Queensland Academy (Science, Maths Technology) Toowong Campus